 - In a large bowl mix in the flours, sprinkle the salt more towards the edges.
 Form a well in the middle.
 Make sure salt is not sprinkled in this well.

-- Once the yeast has become all a big bubble start kneading the bread.
+- Once the yeast has become a big bubble start kneading the bread.
 Pour the remainder of the water and the buttermilk and the crushed linseed.
 Mix very well and knead until the dough no longer sticks to your hand.
 This will probably take 4-5 min or so.

 - When finished, smooth the surface into a big ball and cover.